-Reset or change your password and set your secondary email address as soon as you activate your Access Account.
+Reset or change your password and set your secondary email address as soon as you activate your Penn State Account.

 It’s important to create strong passwords.
 Combine uppercase and lowercase letters along with numbers and only log in to secure sites.